Cholecystectomy Quality Improvement Collaborative (Chole-QuIC)

 Support from clinical and QI experts will be provided by the RCS though on-site coaching sessions, telecons, webinars, email support, and facilitation of group collaborative meetings.

 The project completed in January 2018.
 The data from all 13 hospitals is being evaluated to assess the extent to which being part of Chole-QuIC impacted the time to urgent cholecystectomy, as well as exploring how a QI collaborative could be optimised to develop a translatable model for surgical care within this area.
-Results are expected to be published in autumn 2018.
+Results are expected to be published in 2019.

 Find out more